An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - There are several types of psoriasis.
-The most common type is plaque psoriasis.
-Other types are guttate, inverse, erythrodermic, and pustular.
+The most common type is plaque psoriasis, accounting for about 90% of cases.
+Other types are guttate, inverse, erythrodermic, and pustular psoriasis.

 - Genes play a role in the development of psoriasis.
 Researchers have discovered that a variation in a group of genes known as LCE can protect against the condition.
 One of these genes codes for proteins that help maintain the skin's barrier.

-- Eight key psoriasis susceptibility genes (designated PSORS 1 - 8) seem to be involved with psoriasis.
+- Eight key psoriasis susceptibility genes (designated PSORS 1 to 9) seem to be involved with psoriasis.
+Several different mutations of these genes are associated with psoriasis.

 The main disease activity leading to psoriasis occurs in the epidermis, the top five layers of the skin.
 The process starts in the basal (deepest) layer of the epidermis, where keratinocytes are made.
 Keratinocytes are immature skin cells that produce keratin, a tough protein that helps form hair, nails, and skin.
 In normal cell growth, keratinocytes grow and move from the bottom layer to the skin's surface and shed unnoticed.
 This process takes about a month.